 The following includes the principles and recommendations of the Steering Committee related to a wide range of grid modernization topics.
 The supporters of each particular option are noted in brackets ahead of each principle or recommendation.
 More detailed proposals on the appropriate regulatory and cost-effectiveness frameworks can be found in Chapter 6 and 7, respectively.
 "Consensus Recommendation" in this chapter means that all Steering Committee Member organization and other signatories to this Report agree with the recommendation or principle.
-(See footnote 8 in Chapter 2 for Members in each stakeholder grouping, e.g., "Clean Energy Caucus", "Distribution Companies", "Retailers".)
+(See Chapter 2 for Members in each stakeholder grouping e.g., Clean Energy Caucus and Member short-hand e.g., AGO.)

-5.1.
 Grid Modernization Roles

-- [Distribution Companies/Clean Energy Caucus/Retailers/CLC/MA DOER/General Electric] The role of the DPU is to establish the policy and regulatory framework; identify goals and objectives; oversee implementation, and enable sufficient cost recovery. - 2.
-[Distribution Companies/Clean Energy Caucus/Retailers/CLC/MA DOER/General Electric] The role of Distribution Companies is to develop and implement investment and operational plans to modernize the grid in a way that meets the outcomes within the policy and regulatory framework consistent with their obligation to provide safe and reliable service at just and reasonable rates to customers. - 3.
-[Office of the Attorney General/Low Income Network] As part of their ongoing obligation to provide reliable and safe service to all customers, utilities should evaluate and invest in grid modernization technologies if: - a. the benefits exceed the costs of the investment - b. the investments are prudent, and used and useful - c. investment is demonstrated to be least cost as compared to other alternative investments - d. the investment will result in affordable rates and bills for customers, with rates based on current cost-causation and cost assignment principles.
+- [Distribution Companies/CECClean Energy Caucus/Retailers/CLC] The role of the DPU is to establish the policy and regulatory framework; identify goals and objectives; oversee implementation, and enable sufficient cost recovery. - [Distribution Companies/CECClean Energy Caucus/Retailers/CLC] The role of Distribution Companies is to develop and implement investment and operational plans to modernize the grid in a way that meets the outcomes within the policy and regulatory framework consistent with their obligation to provide safe and reliable and safe service at just and reasonable rates to customers. - 3.
+[AGO] As part of their ongoing obligation to provide reliable and safe service to all customers, utilities should evaluate and invest in grid modernization technologies if: - a. the benefits exceed the costs of the investment - b. the investments are prudent, and used and useful - investment is demonstrated to be least cost as compared to other alternative investments - d. the investment will result in affordable rates and bills for customers, with rates based on current cost-causation and cost assignment principles.
 Specifically, subject to these constraints, utilities should plan for and adopt such grid modernization technologies that have been demonstrated to achieve some or all of the following results: - i. reduce distribution and generation supply costs; - ii. enhance the reliability of electricity service; - iii. improve the operational efficiency of the grid; - iv. enhance the ability of the grid to support the integration of distributed generation, demand response, storage technologies; - v. enable customers to better manage their use of electricity;

-- vi. help achieve the state's environmental and clean energy goals; - vii. continue to support and sustain the competitive energy markets in New England and the provision of competitive electricity services in the Commonwealth, and; - viii. maintain the stability of the grid. - e.
-The Department should consider bill impacts, particularly for low-income customers, in its consideration of grid modernization investments, both in terms of individual investment proposals and the combined impact of these and other statutorily mandated investments in efficiency and renewable resources.
+- vi. help achieve the state's environmental and clean energy goals; - vii. continue to support and sustain the competitive energy markets in New England and the provision of competitive electricity services in the Commonwealth, and; - viii. maintain the stability of the grid. - e. e) The Department should consider bill impacts, particularly for low-income customers, in its consideration of grid modernization investments, both in terms of individual investment proposals and the combined impact of these and other statutorily mandated investments in efficiency and renewable resources.
 Such a consideration may drive the need for identification of phased implementation and priorities in grid modernization.